 By special agreement between Northwest Missouri State University (NWMSU) in Maryville, Missouri, and Conception Seminary College, students from one institution may enroll for classes at the other through a simplified procedure of admission.
-The range of learning opportunities is thus expanded.
 Enrollment forms are available in the Registrar's Office.